top of page

 About me

 I am a PhD candidate at the Department of Philosophy, Logic and Scientific Method at the London School of Economics (LSE), working under the supervision of Jonathan Birch and Alexandria Boyle.
 I specialize in philosophy of mind, cognition, and science, with a focus on artificial and non-human animal minds.
-I also teach AI and Data Ethics, and Mind and Metaphysics at the LSE Philosophy Department.
+I also taught AI and Data Ethics, and Mind and Metaphysics at the LSE Philosophy Department.

 I am interested in the different kinds of intelligent and cognitive systems that exist in nature and how the current approaches to building AI agents relate to or diverge from biological intelligence(s).